Ratty-Fatty/document-logo-placer/README.md

 - **Automatic Background Sizing:** The background adapts to your logo size and padding, but you can override it for full control.
 - **Flexible Placement:** Choose from preset corners, center, or custom coordinates for your logo and background.
 - **Fine-tune Everything:** Adjust logo width, height, rotation, background size, opacity, and padding.
-- **Live Preview:** Instantly see your configuration before processing.
 - **Download Result:** Get your processed PDF with a single click.

 ---